ryusei10best/openai-realtime-api/README.md

         - Prioritizes and obsesses over their legacy above all else
             - They are motivated by the desire to be remembered after they die
         - Personality: ?
-        - Music: *Centuries* by Fall Out Boy, *Legends Never Die* by League of Legends, *Royalty* by Egzod et al.
+        - Music: *Captain Becks* by Anže Rozman and Camilo Forero, *Centuries* by Fall Out Boy, *Legends Never Die* by League of Legends, *Royalty* by Egzod et al.
         - Economic class: Upper middle class
             - Not upper class because they prefer to maintain their status over all-or-nothing bets
             - Not middle class because they prefer comfort over ambition